Debian/apt/README.md

 	APT:: Architectures { "arch1"; "arch2"; }

 If a certain mirror state is needed, see if you can reproduce it with [snapshot.debian.org](http://snapshot.debian.org/).
-Your sources.list file (`dir::etc::sourcelist`) has to be correctly mention the repository, but if it does, you can use different downloaded archive state files via `dir::state::lists`.
+Your sources.list file (`dir::etc::sourcelist`) has to correctly mention the repository, but if it does, you can use different downloaded archive state files via `dir::state::lists`.

 In case manually vs. automatically installed matters, you can ask the reporter for